-It is important to practice leave no trace techniques such as packing out all litter and food waste, not using soap in streams or lakes, and not walking on fragile alpine meadows.
-Instructors will brief the group on Leave No Trace practices at the start of the trip.
-All trips are non-smoking.
+We practice minimum-impact camping techniques such as packing out all litter and food waste, not using soap in streams or lakes, and not camping on fragile meadows.
+We'll go over these practices before we head out.

-New to hiking or stand up paddle boarding?
+New to hiking, canoeing, or stand up paddle boarding?

 No problem!
-This trip is designed for beginners.
+This trip is designed for beginners and is perfect for those interested in spending time both on land and on the water.